Skip to main content

 $ pip install somata

 While pip install usually works, an alternative way to install somata is through the conda-forge channel, which utilizes continuous integration (CI) across OS platforms.
-This means conda-forge packages are more compatible with each other compared to Python Package Index (PyPI) packages installed via pip by default.
-When somata is installed into an existing conda environment, unmet dependencies are automatically searched, downloaded, and installed from the same repository of packages containing somata.
-If pip install somata fails to resolve some dependencies, the conda-forge somata feedstock can be used to install:
+This means that conda-forge packages are more compatible with each other compared to PyPI packages installed via pip by default.
+If pip install somata fails to resolve some dependencies, the conda-forge somata feedstock can be used to install somata.
+If you have not installed CmdStan on your OS before, it is easier to install from the conda-forge channel if you need to use the Phase Amplitude Coupling Estimation module.
+On Windows, it is also easier to use conda install due to a need to build spectrum during pip install that requires Microsoft Visual C++ 14.0 or greater.

 torch requirement

-If the pytorch dependency is not resolved correctly for your OS, first install pytorch manually in a conda environment that you want to install somata in, and then rerun either of the above two lines to install somata.
+If the torch dependency is not resolved correctly for your OS (such as installed the cpu-only version when GPU processing is needed), first install pytorch manually in a conda environment that you want to install somata in, and then rerun either of the above two lines to install somata.
+Please be aware of a common mixup that PyTorch is distributed as torch on PyPI but as pytorch on conda-forge.
+If using conda to install, Windows OS needs to download pytorch from the pytorch channel, as win-64 is not built on the conda-forge channel.

 (For development only)